-- 9.1.
-The headteacher will be the main point of contact between the academy and the family, or will appoint another member of staff to this role where necessary. - 9.2.
-The headteacher will invite to meet the family to discuss how the academy can best support them. - 9.3.
-The family's wishes and feelings will always be considered and respected when making decisions and conducting activities relating to the death. - 9.4.
-Any support that is put in place will be decided on a case-by-case basis, depending on the family's needs and wishes at the time.
-Support could include the following: - Sending a letter of condolence - Providing an opportunity for the family to collect or receive any personal belongings or work of the young person who has passed away. - Inviting the family to commemorative events held by the academy.
+- The headteacher will be the main point of contact between the school and the family, or will appoint another member of staff to this role where necessary. - The headteacher will invite to meet the family to discuss how the school can best support them. - The family's wishes and feelings will always be considered and respected when making decisions and conducting activities relating to the death. - Any support that is put in place will be decided on a case-by-case basis, depending on the family's needs and wishes at the time.
+Support could include the following: - Sending a letter of condolence - Providing an opportunity for the family to collect or receive any personal belongings or work of the student who has passed away. - o Inviting the family to commemorative events held by the school.